s7clarke10/tap-sybase/README.md

 ## Build Instructions

-This section dives into basic commands to build `tap-mssql` if an alteration is made to the code.
+This section dives into basic commands to build `tap-sybase` if an alteration is made to the code.

 ### Setup Tools

-You may need a copy of setup tools or an up to date version of setup tools to build `tap-mssql`
+You may need a copy of setup tools or an up to date version of setup tools to build `tap-sybase`

 To do this follow these instructions.